SamuelSwartzberg/flashcardifying_text_temp/inf.md

 tree -L <n>|go to depth n
 ls|list file in directory

+ls detects if it's in a terminal and outputs with newlines as separators if its not, and with spacing if it is.

 -s|display files and directories with their sizes -S|sorting by size in output
 -F|list all files and directoreis annotated with /*@